NicolaCortese/MakersBnB/README.md

 ## Running the tests

-Explain how to run the automated tests for this system
+- To run the automated "RSpec" tests, in your teminal run the command  "rspec"

 ### Break down into end to end tests